 2. Meet Your Realtor for a Buyer Consultation

 We'll dive deep into what you're looking for in your new house and neighborhood.
 Then we'll guide you to homes and areas that closely match your goals, location and budget.
 If possible we'll do this in one of our eight offices across the valley or online via a Zoom call so you can see what's available on our MLS (Multiple Listing Service) in real time as we fine-tune your search.

 3. Set Up MLS Search and Tour Homes

-Once your search has been set up, you'll get daily emails with new listings that are possible matches for you.
+Once your search has been set up, you'll get emails with any new listings that are possible matches for you.
 You can tell us which you'd like to see or we can set up tours of homes we think you'll like.
 We'll set up showings and ask for your feedback at each home to get a better idea of exactly what you're looking for.
-We may tweak the search parameters based on your feedback.
+We may then tweak the search parameters based on your feedback.

 4. Craft and Negotiate Purchase Offer

 When we find the home you want, we'll create a financial analysis.
 This will include neighborhood supply & demand and what similar homes have sold for.
 We want you to make an informed decision on what price to offer.
 If possible we'll also talk with the listing agent to understand the seller's motivation so our offer has a high probability of being accepted.
 And finally we will write up our offer with details like price, closing date, financing, and any terms & conditions we need (like selling your current house first) then submit it to the seller.
 They may accept it outright, or there may be some back and forth counter offers.